Explore the latest event agenda below, and check back soon for updates.

 As the digital landscape shifts toward autonomous defense and identity-centric security, the mandate of the modern CSO has never been more complex.
 This keynote explores the critical forces reshaping 2026 from the rise of agentic AI and quantum-readiness to the pressure of global regulatory alignment.
 Join us to unpack the strategic roadmap for the year ahead and learn how to transform looming disruptions into measurable business resilience.

-The CSO 100 Special Awards will recognize 7 security leaders who have successfully implemented Zero Trust Technology across high priority areas.
+The CSO 100 Special Awards will recognize select security leaders who have successfully implemented Cloud Security & AI Security across high priority areas.

-The CSO 100 Special Awards will recognize 7 security leaders who have successfully implemented Cloud Security across high priority areas.
+The CSO 100 Special Awards will recognize select security leaders who have successfully implemented Zero Trust Technology across high priority areas.

-The CSO 100 Special Awards will recognize 7 security leaders who have successfully implemented Data Security across high priority areas.
+The CSO 100 Special Awards will recognize select security leaders who have successfully implemented Data Security across high priority areas.

-The CSO 100 Special Awards will recognize 7 security leaders who have successfully implemented technologies across AI Security.
+The CSO 100 Special Awards will recognize select security leaders who have successfully implemented technologies across application security and cloud.

-The CSO 100 Special Awards will recognize 7 security leaders who have successfully implemented technologies across Data Privacy.
+The CSO 100 Special Awards will recognize select security leaders who have successfully implemented technologies across GRC, IT-OT, SOC related and new emerging technologies.

 Companies continue to grapple with a highly complex and active cybersecurity landscape.
 While AI promises to simplify and improve safeguards, it also opens doors to new risks.
 As adversaries get more creative and aggressive, security organizations see value in AI as a means to quickly analyze massive datasets, allowing them to more easily pinpoint vulnerabilities and automate threat response.
 CSO’s 2025 Security Priorities survey confirmed that there is a mounting interest in integrating AI into cybersecurity strategies.